Typical Seminar Workflow

 Add Tagset(s)

 You need at least one tagset if you want to annotate documents in CATMA.
 Tagsets contain the definitions of the tags that you want to assign to a text.
 You can think of a tagset as a set of categories, or a taxonomy.
-In a seminar/lecture setting, a single tagset is typically shared and used by all participants.
+In a seminar/lecture setting, a single tagset is typically used by all participants.

 To create a new tagset, under the Resources section, click the plus icon at the top right of the Tagsets panel.
 In the dialog that opens, type in a name and confirm by clicking OK.

-image shows how to add a tagset
+image shows how to create a tagset

 If you would like to, you can switch to the Tags module and create some tags in the new tagset now, or you can do so at a later stage.
+(We recommend that you do this before moving on to step 3.)

 Add Annotation Collection(s)